ssambrani/TicketService/README.txt

 3) SeatHold findAndHoldSeats(int numSeats, Optional<Integer> minLevel,Optional<Integer> maxLevel, String customerEmail);

-The minLevel and maxLevel parameters cannot be null.
+The following validations are implemented

-The minLevel parameter cannot be less than the maxLevel parameters The minLevel and maxLevel parameters cannot be less than 0.
+minLevel and maxLevel parameters cannot be null. minLevel parameter cannot be less than the maxLevel parameters minLevel and maxLevel parameters cannot be less than 0. numSeats to find and hold cannot be less than 0;
-The numSeats to find and hold cannot be less than 0;
+customerEmail must be of  registered user.

-The customerEmail must be of  registered user.
+The findAndHoldSeats call will return the best possible seats that satisfy the number of seats requested.

 If invalid parameters are passed the return value is null. the log also will indicate a description of the error.